Castelldefels/Fifty-Years---A-Bitlife-Fan-Game/README.md

 This game is a project currently being worked on by Castelldefels.
-To play, just go to this link: [https://www.programiz.com/online-compiler/5Zz2JE2aUclTI](https://www.programiz.com/online-compiler/5CcuNgFh8p2Aj) or copy and paste the game code into a python compiler.
+To play, copy and paste the game code from the "Game Code" file into a python compiler such as https://www.programiz.com/python-programming/online-compiler/.
 Thank you for playing!
 All suggestions should be sent to me via DM.